Dr Matthew Danish

 About

-While at Cambridge from 2015 to 2019 he was working on the CamFort and Fortran-Src projects, designing and delivering language analysis and refactoring software for lightweight verification and modernisation of scientific programs written in Fortran.
-He has collaborated with partners from the Met Office, Bloomberg and the Numerical Algorithms Group to help find bugs in large code bases and modernise older Fortran programs, as well as to disseminate knowledge about these tools and opportunities at numerous workshops.
+At Cambridge from 2015 to 2019, he worked on CamFort and Fortran-Src projects, developing language analysis and refactoring tools for scientific Fortran programs.
+He collaborated with the Met Office, Bloomberg, and the Numerical Algorithms Group to find bugs in large codebases and modernize legacy programs.

-From 2019 to 2022 in Cambridge he was a member of the Centre for Digital Built Britain within the Construction Innovation Hub, building intelligent sensors for the West Cambridge Digital Twin project.
-He developed the DeepDish project for object detection and tracking on edge systems, such as Raspberry Pi, within the Adaptive City framework, and co-authored several papers about topics ranging from intelligent sensors to data management to complex event recognition.
+From 2019 to 2022 he was part of the Centre for Digital Built Britain within the Construction Innovation Hub, building intelligent sensors for the West Cambridge Digital Twin project.
+He developed DeepDish for object detection and tracking on edge systems like Raspberry Pi within the Adaptive City framework, co-authoring papers on intelligent sensors, data management, and complex event recognition.

 Papers, Reports and Presentations